txhaflaire/JamfCheck/README.md

 #### Known Issues / to be improved
 These are known issues or areas that is still in development
-    - Jamf Pro Logs is not finalised yet
     - Improving resource usage once Log Stream is being used

 The app does log to Unified Logging.
 You can view the logs like this: